-Macfab’s precision machining operations are further enhanced by our electropolishing process.
-Performing this process internally reduces issues that might be caused due to handling and transport, and the vertical integration allows us to deliver finished ready to use parts to our customers.
+By adopting electropolishing processes, Macfab has further enhanced its precision machining operations.
+Performing this process in-house reduces issues that can arise from handling and transport, and the vertical integration allows us to deliver finished, ready-to-use parts to our customers.

-While tumbling, vibration, and hand deburring are effective processes of deburring and generating marginal improvements in surface finish, electropolishing is a superior method to ensure microscopically precision finish and burr removal for parts – only tight tolerance and precision machining facilities such as MacFab utilize.
-Electropolishing was developed in the 1950s.
+While tumbling, vibration, and hand deburring are effective processes and generate marginal improvements in surface finish, electropolishing is a superior method.
+It ensures a precision finish at the microscopic level and burr removal for parts.
+Electropolishing is generally only performed at tight tolerance and precision machining facilities, such as MacFab.
+This process was developed in the 1950s.
 During the years since its development, it has also been called electrochemical polishing, anodic polishing and electrolytic polishing.

 The Electropolishing Process

-Below are a few of the industry standards covering Electropolishing that we at Macfab refer to in developing and controlling our electropolishing process.
+Below are a few of the industry standards covering electropolishing that Macfab uses in developing and controlling our process.